-The animation below represents the first 6 years of development of the Tux Paint project, compressed down to about 1 and a half minutes.
-It's visualizes each of the project team members (shown as usernames), and the files they worked on in the source code repository for the core "Tux Paint" application (shown as colored dots — different colors represent different parts of the project, i.e., documentation, data files, and various parts of the source code).
+The animation below represents the first 13 years of development of the Tux Paint project, compressed down to about 3 minutes.
+It visualizes each of the project team members (shown as usernames), and the files they worked on in the source code repository for the core "Tux Paint" application (shown as colored dots — different colors represent different parts of the project, i.e., documentation, data files, and various parts of the source code).

 Source Code Size

 Below is an analysis of the size of Tux Paint's source code.
 It was generated in 8/2018 using David A. Wheeler's SLOCCount tool.

 |Total Physical Source Lines of Code (SLOC)||= 40,081|

 (Basic COCOMO model, Person-Months = 2.4 * (KSLOC**1.05))